attilaolah/ng-training-101/README.md

 ## What's not Included

-Due to time constrains we won't be looking at testing in this 1 day introductory course.
+Due to time constraints we won't be looking at testing in this 1 day introductory course.

 ## Useful Resources ##